kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/code_contribution_base.md

 ### Coverage report for host platform and Python version

 You can generate a coverage report for your platform and version of Python.
-For example, to run the test suite and generate a coverage report on Python {{ min_py_version }}, run:
+For example, to run the test suite and generate a coverage report on Python {{ min_python_version }}, run:

 {% if not config.extra.macos_only %}